microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

 - Working with tags and _jq_

-    The examples below show the tags and tags list and then pulls the value for a tag called platform.
+    The example commands below display the tags and then set a variable using a tag's value.

     ```shell
     jq .compute.tags <<< $imds